nihzh/nihzh.github.io/docs/Edinburgh/Privacy and Security with Machine Learning.md

 Third parties / public can always have auxiliary information
 ![](../img/Pasted%20image%2020260207011426.png)

+### K-anonymity (Sweeny)
-*K-anonymity (Sweeny)*: A dataset satisfies k-anonymity of the records associated with each individual in the dataset cannot be distinguished from at least k-1 other individuals in the dataset
+A dataset satisfies k-anonymity of the records associated with each individual in the dataset cannot be distinguished from at least k-1 other individuals in the dataset
 - suppression and generalization such that quasi-identifiers map to k or more people 一个准标识符映射到至少k个个体
-- enables a trade-off between utility and privacy
+- enables a **trade-off** between utility and privacy
 ![](../img/Pasted%20image%2020260207011926.png)
+- assumes that auxiliary knowledge is bounded (fixed)
+- *l-diversity*, *t-closeness*

+> It is unreasonable to expect that a privacy mechanism will provide **utility** and at the same time **prevent all individual inference** for **arbitrary auxiliary knowledge**

 **Homogeneity attack**: all k-records have the same sensitive value **Background knowledge attack**: e.g., low incidence of disease for a demographic